Are you preparing for NET JRF? Are you confused what is it? Then this article provide you with right information about Net Jrf. Lets begin:

 Jrf(Junior Research Fellowship):

-Jrf exam is conducted to determine the eligibility of candidates for the award of Junior Research Fellowship.
+The JRF exam is undertaken to assess candidates’ eligibility for the grant of Junior Research Fellowship.
 The JRF exam is conducted by various national-level organizations, including the University Grants Commission (UGC), Council of Scientific and Industrial Research (CSIR), and Indian Council of Medical Research (ICMR).
 This fellowship provides financial assistance to the selected candidates to pursue their research in recognized institutions and universities in India.

 Difference Between Net and Jrf